kdoore/1335GitBook/transforms-for-position-rotation-scale-of-shapematrix-elements.md

 The image above shows that a combination of rotation and translation can be used to create design patterns from a single grid module.
 When writing these display functions.
 Region1 shows the position of the origin at the upper left corner.
 The larger, light-blue square located to the upper left of region 1 uses simple rotation to create a larger composition from a single unit.

 The larger, light green square to the lower right of region 1 uses translation and rotation to form a larger composition using repetition of the basic square unit shown in region1.
 The yellow circles show where the origin has been translated.
+The red circle shows the canvas origin where the original Region1 square is positioned.
 The code below shows the transformations required for positioning the square at the Region2 location using rotation and translation.
+When using an asymmetric design, this method of repetition shows rotational asymmetry.

 ###Example code for Region2 Grid - Rotate 90 degrees